-Music Legend Orlando Julius To Hold 78th Year Celebration
+Music Legend Orlando Julius to hold 78th year celebration

-Music legend and one of the pioneers of Hi-Life cum Afrobeat music genre, Sir Orlando Julius Ekemode is set to celebrate his 78th birthday on Wednesday September 22.
+Music legend and one of the pioneers of the Afro Hi-iife cum Afrobeat music genre, Sir Orlando Julius Ekemode is set to celebrate his 78th birthday on Wednesday September 22.

 The musician who has transversed different continents performing with his band and showcasing the African culture etched in our music will be felicitating with friends and well-wishers in his country home at Ilesha in Osun State as guest artistes will perform on that day .